-As of December 31, 2022, we had our exposure to electricity prices hedged through a number of contracts for physical power supply at a price structure which reflects the generation costs of our brown coal-fired and nuclear power plants.
-As of December 31, 2022, we had 50 MW of base load power supply hedged by means of such long-term contracts.
-Due to the current electricity price levels, we have not entered into any new long-term contracts and unless the market conditions change, we do not intend to sell further production of our brown coal-fired and nuclear power plants under long-term contracts.
-In response to growing energy prices, a mandatory cap on market revenues from the generation of electricity was introduced in 2022 (see "Risk Factors - Risks Related to Our Business and Operations - Risks associated with any decreases in the prices obtained for our electricity" above for further details).
+As of December 31, 2023, we had our exposure to electricity prices hedged through a number of contracts for physical power supply at a price structure which reflects the generation costs of our brown coal-fired and NPPs.
+As of December 31, 2023, we had no base load power supply hedged by means of any long-term contracts.
+Due to the current electricity price levels, we have not entered into any new long-term contracts and unless the market conditions change, we do not intend to sell further production of our brown coal-fired and NPPs under long-term contracts.
+In response to growing energy prices, a mandatory cap on market revenues from the generation of electricity was introduced in 2023 (see "Risk Factors - Risks Related to Our Business and Operations - Risks associated with any decreases in the prices obtained for our electricity" above for further details).

-In addition to trading activity performed in Poland by ČEZ, the CEZ Group in Poland includes also two thermo power plants CEZ Skawina and CEZ Chorzow.
+In addition to trading activity performed in Poland by ČEZ, the CEZ Group in Poland includes also two coal power plants CEZ Skawina and CEZ Chorzow.
 Electricity generated in these power plants is sold on Poland's wholesale electricity market (currently under obligo-gielda legislative requirement only on the TGE power exchange).
 CEZ Chorzow power plant is also subject to a compensation scheme, defined by Polish law, for entities that voluntarily agreed prematurely to terminate long-term electricity sale contracts.